VPN 101: What Is a VPN?

 Most free VPNs only use the PPTP protocol, which means that any data you send or receive over them could be intercepted and decrypted with ease.
 Transmitting any passwords, credit card numbers or banking credentials over a free VPN is a risky endeavor and should be avoided if at all possible.

-Hosting a VPN costs money, and free VPN providers may store and sell your data to third parties in order to finance their server costs.
+Hosting a VPN costs money, and free VPN providers may store and sell your data to third parties to finance their server costs.
 Others may inundate you with intrusive ads in the hopes that you accidentally click on one, earning them a bit of revenue.

 Even if you find a trustworthy free VPN provider, you’re likely to find the service disappointing.
 Free VPNs generally offer little to no customer support, enforce strict bandwidth caps, limit speeds and restrict your server choices.